Roman Abramovich: Citizenship in Israel

-Recently, due to the alarming increase in COVID-19 cases in Israel, Abramovich gave Sheba Hospital another donation for a new subterranean Intensive Care Unit, spanning 5,400 sq.m., to provide Israel with vital crisis response in times of national emergencies.
+In 2021, due to the increase in COVID-19 cases in Israel, Abramovich gave Sheba Hospital another donation for a new subterranean Intensive Care Unit, spanning 5,400 m2, to provide Israel with vital crisis response in times of national emergencies.
 Abramovich continuously contributes to Jewish art and culture initiatives, such as the M.ART contemporary culture festival in Tel Aviv, Israel.

+Controversy in Switzerland

-Abramovich filed an application for a residence permit in the canton of Valais in July 2016, a tax-friendly home to successful businessmen, and planned to transfer his tax residency to the Swiss municipality.
+Abramovich filed an application for a residence permit in the canton of Valais, Switzerland, in July 2016, a tax-friendly home to successful businessmen, and planned to transfer his tax residency to the Swiss municipality.
 Valais authorities readily agreed to the request and transferred the application to the Swiss State Secretariat for Migration for approval.
 Once there, FedPol investigators expressed suspicions and opposed the request.
 As a result, Abramovich withdrew his application in June 2017.
 After a three-year legal saga, in 2021 Swiss authorities cleared Abramovich of any suspicion.

+Controversy in Portugal

 In April 2021, Abramovich became a Portuguese citizen as part of the country's Nationality Act; his genealogy was vetted by experts who look for "evidence of interest in Sephardic [Jewish] culture".
-Though Reuters noted that there is little known history of Sephardi Jews in Russia, Abramovich had donated money to projects honouring the legacy of Portuguese Sephardic Jews in Hamburg, Germany.
+Though Reuters noted that there is little known history of Sephardi Jews in Russia, Abramovich had donated money to projects honouring the legacy of Portuguese Sephardi Jews in Hamburg, Germany.
 However, on 11 March 2022, the leader of the Jewish Community in Porto, Rabbi Daniel Litvak, was arrested by Portuguese police at Porto airport amid allegations that certification of Sephardi Jewish origin had been issued corruptly in several cases.
+The allegations were later dropped for lack of evidence, with the judges criticising the behaviour of the prosecutors and of law enforcement, and saying all the allegations were "generalities".